-It hasn’t yet, at least not totally.
-The bar has been raised, but maybe not in the ways everyone thinks.
+Maybe not yet, at least not totally.
+The bar has been raised, just not in the ways everyone thinks.
 To get hung on a wall, a photo has to do more than tickle the eye; it has to impress.
-I think many people still want photos that look like they were shot by a photographer with a real camera and not a phone.
-So what does that entail?
+I think many people still like photos that look like they were shot by a photographer with a real camera and not a phone.
+What does that entail?
 What contributes to the impression that this is a real photo?

-A real photo looks intentional.
-It looks like a photographer thought about it, used some equipment, and did some work on it.
-The subject has to have interest; but after that, there’s a sense of composition, viewpoint, how it fits the frame.
-Landscapes and cities should feel ‘anchored’, like you stood there with Ansel Adams’ big wooden tripod (and as a side note I think this means more than just getting it level; it also involves thinking about which element in the photo will be the true vertical).
+A real photo looks intentional – like a photographer thought about it, used some equipment, and did some work on it.
+The subject has to be interesting; but after that, a sense of composition, viewpoint, how it fits in the frame.
+Landscapes and cities should feel ‘anchored’, like you stood there with Ansel Adams’ big wooden tripod (and this means more than just getting it level; it also involves which element in the photo will be the true vertical).

 A real photo might look like it required a real lens.
-This is the biggest advantage cameras have over phones: lenses of different focal lengths and with adjustable apertures.
-So wide angle, fish eye, telephoto and macro shots all say “real camera”.
+This is the biggest advantage cameras have over phones: lenses of different focal lengths with adjustable apertures.
+Wide angle, fish eye, telephoto and macro shots all say “real camera”.